18th Street gang: Central America

-Eighteen Street started as a Mexican-American gang, but 18th Street also became Central American as it started to recruit more members of other ethnic groups.
-When Central American gang members were arrested in the United States, they were then deported back to Central America where the gang rose out-of-control on different levels of violence not just in El Salvador, but in Honduras and Guatemala as well, becoming one of the most violent gangs in Central America.
-18th Street later became a bitter rival of MS-13 as both gangs wanted the top spot in Central America.
-Members of 18th street are mainly Salvadoran, Guatemalan, and Honduran, but the gang does have members from other parts of Central America.
+18th Street started as a Mexican American gang, but the gang also became Central American as it started to recruit more members of other ethnic groups.
+When Central American gang members were arrested in the United States, they were then deported back to Central America, where the gang arose not just in El Salvador, but also in Honduras and Guatemala, becoming one of the most violent gangs in the region.
+18th Street later became a bitter rival of MS-13 as both gangs sought supremacy in Central America.
+Members of 18th Street are mainly Mexican, Salvadoran, Honduran, and Guatemalan, but the gang does have members from other parts of Central America.
 18th Street influences have recently been spotted in Belize as well.

-In El Salvador a faction called the "Revolucionarios" ("Revolutionaries") split off 18th Street in 2005, becoming rivals with the other members, who came to be known as the "Sureños" ("Southerners.")
+In El Salvador, a faction called the "Revolucionarios ("Revolutionaries") split off 18th Street in 2005, becoming rivals with the other members, who came to be known as the Sureños ("Southerners.")

+Description

 Location

 The majority of 18th Street cliques operate throughout Southern California, but are active in other states and internationally as well.
-Los Angeles members began migrating to other areas outside Spain and started to establish their own gangs.
-18th Street gangs have been identified in 120 cities in 37 states and the District of Columbia in the United States, as well internationally reported in Australia, Canada, England, France, Germany, Lebanon, Peru, Mexico, Guatemala, Honduras, El Salvador, and Venezuela.
+Los Angeles members began migrating to other areas outside California and started to establish their own gangs.
+18th Street gangs are active in 44 cities in 20 U.S. states, as well internationally reported in Australia, Canada, England, France, Germany, Lebanon, Peru, Mexico, Guatemala, Honduras, El Salvador, Venezuela and the Philippines.